Trust types and codes

 Mutual fund trust

 This is a unit trust that resides in Canada.
-It also has to comply with the other conditions of the Act, as outlined in section 132 and the conditions established by Income Tax Regulation 4801.
-There are certain reporting requirements for a mutual fund trust that is a public trust, or public investment trust.
+It also has to comply with the other conditions of the Act, as outlined in section 132, and the conditions established by section 4801 of the Income Tax Regulation.
+For a mutual fund trust that is a public trust, or public investment trust, there are certain reporting requirements these types of trusts must meet.
+For more information, go to Trust types and codes.

 -